Jeff Davis County Commercial Property Tax Protest

 Seasonal income adjustments.
 Any income approach for Jeff Davis County tourism commercial properties should apply accurate seasonality factors rather than annualized peak-season performance.

-Step 1: Free Assessment.
-We review your appraisal notice and identify overassessment grounds.
+Step 1: Initial Review.
+Review your appraisal notice and identify overassessment grounds.

 Step 2: Filing.
-We file before May 15 and handle all district communications.
+File Form 50-132 before May 15 and keep copies of all district communications.

 Step 3: Davis Mountains Evidence Package.
-We build evidence calibrated for the Jeff Davis County tourism and commercial market — income analysis with proper seasonality, economic obsolescence documentation, and Far West Texas comparable data.
+Build evidence calibrated for the Jeff Davis County tourism and commercial market — income analysis with proper seasonality, economic obsolescence documentation, and Far West Texas comparable data.

 Step 5: Verification.
-We confirm the reduced value appears in your tax bill.
+Confirm the reduced value appears in your tax bill.

 For the complete Texas protest process, see our protest guide.
 For comparison with neighboring Far West Texas markets, see our pages for Brewster County and Culberson County.

 Ready to protest your Jeff Davis County commercial property assessment?
-Contact LowerMyCommercialTax.com — we work on contingency, so you pay nothing unless we save you money.
+Need help preparing?
+Contact LowerMyCommercialTax.com for guidance and resources.

 About the Author